+(And, as a speical case, if no external forces act on a system, then its total momentum is conserved.)
 This more general law is, so far as we know, completely true.
 There is even an odd sort of argument that suggests why it should be true: see Newton's third law and the anthropic principle.
 However, just as F = ma does not apply if m is not constant, we should point out that Newton's third law does not apply if some effects are omitted.

 For instance, if we consider the magnetic interaction between two moving charges, in the general case the forces do not add to zero.
 In such cases, relativistic effects and the momentum of radiation caused by accelerating charges must be included.

 These caveats made, however, we note that, on the macroscopic scale and over the vast range of practical energies and forces, Newton's laws work spectacularly well and are the foundation of a large fraction of physics and engineering.
 And, if you are going to work on the scale of very small or very high energies, then you'll simply have to learn some quantum mechanics and some relativity -- which will be fun, too!
 At the end of the chapter on mechanics, there is a section in which we are quantitative about the limits to Newtonian mechanics.

 The film clips below use a spring to accelerate a bowling ball.
 You can tell whether the spring applies a force from whether it is stretched or not, as in these photos.
 Use the step frame button on the film clips.